-But my real experience came as a result of the last 20 years of my life......
+But my real experience came from the last 20 years of my life...

 My logo is an ensō circle.
 The open circle is a concept that reflects closely the teaching of the Japanese Zen Buddhism - and it represents and suggests cutting the desire for perfection and allowing the universe to be as it is.
-The Japanese practice of drawing the ensō requires that you allow your body to create freely the urge to modify your actions.
+It symbolizes the beauty of imperfection and the art of letting go of expectations.
 According to Buddhist tradition, one should draw the ensō in a single, swift stroke, and it is not possible to go back and change the drawing.
 The ensō circle is the perfect representation of people with disabilities and a lesson to us all that we must stop trying to make our circles complete and perfect.
 People work perfectly as they are.

 what (in the heck) is nlp ?

 Neuro-linguistic programming (NLP) is a practice involving tools that can change mindsets so that your experiences become what you want them to be.
 NLP focuses on the verbal and non-verbal language that comes from our inner thoughts, spoken communication, and patterns of behavior — in order to bring about new awarenesses and breakthroughs to lead us to growth and change.
 This mental programming is unique in each of us and is what defines meaning and expectations of how each of us views and operates in the world.
 The goals of NLP are to transform your thoughts, views, and behaviors if they have not proved to be beneficial in your past.

 By using a combination of NLP tools along with traditional life coaching methods, I can help others find clarity in the obstacles that are holding them back and transform them on a path to better:

 connections and relationships

 at alleviating fears/phobias